 9 But our ancestors soon forgot about Yahweh, their God.
-So he allowed Sisera, the commander of the army from Harule you.
-2 My own sons are grown up and zor, to defeat them.
-He also allowed the

-Philistines and the army of the king of Moab to fight our ancestors and defeat 10 Then our ancestors pleaded them. with Yahweh again to help them.
+So he allowed Sisera, the commander of the army from HaPhilistines and the army of the king of Moab to fight our ancestors and defeat 10 Then our ancestors pleaded them. with Yahweh again to help them.
 They admitted, 'Yahweh, we have sinned, and we have forsaken you.
 We have worshiped idols that represent the god Baal and the goddess Ashtoreth.
 But if you rescue us from our enemies, we will worship you only.'
 11 So Yahweh sent men such as Gideon, Barak, Jephthah, and me to save you.
 And as a result, you did not have to worry about any enemies attacking you.